p-11/pq-address-ts/README.md

 - **Extendable**

-  - Add new `PubKeyType` or `HashAlgorithm` variants without breaking old addresses.
+  - Add new `PubKeyType` variants without breaking old addresses.

 ## Anatomy of a PQ address